mitogen-hq/mitogen/.ci/README.md

 Hack these scripts until your heart is content.
 There is no pride to be found here, just necessity.

+### `ci_lib.run_batches()`

+There are some weird looking functions to extract more paralellism from the build.
+The above function takes lists of strings, arranging for the strings in each list to run in order, but for the lists to run in parallel.
+That's great for doing `setup.py install` while pulling a Docker container, for example.

 ### Environment Variables

 * `VER`: Ansible version the `_install` script should install.
 Default changes